shuod/scripts_for_academic_projects/README.md

 Codes(shell, python, matlab, labview, etc ) made for my projects.

 ## license
-The Codes in this folder adopt MIT license.
+The codes in this folder adopt MIT license.
 For details, check website: https://opensource.org/licenses/MIT

 The documents in this folder adopt Creative Common 4.0 with : BY-NC-ND